 Where else can you ski in the morning and make it back to town for an evening at the Colorado Symphony?
 From the 1,500 mountain peaks that pierce the Colorado skyline, to Denver’s glittering skyscrapers.
-No other place offers so much urban energy so close to high-altitude recreation.
-This is the Colorado you’ve been looking for.
+The Meadows offers Castle Rock activities and Castle Rock recreation with so much urban energy that is so close to high-altitude recreation.
+This is the Colorado lifestyle you’ve been looking for.

-With 1,100 acres of land for public uses, you don’t have to leave The Meadows for parks, ball fields, and pools.
-And The Grange Cultural Arts Center is right in your backyard, with year-round events and activities!
+With 1,100 acres of land for public uses, you don’t have to leave The Meadows for Castle Rock recreation such as parks, baseball fields, and pools.
+The Grange Cultural Arts Center and The Taft House are right in your backyard, with year-round events and Castle Rock activities!

 The Meadows parks and open spaces include over 24 miles of Castle Rock trails that provide opportunities for hiking and mountain biking.
 With gorgeous mountain views throughout its moderate foothill terrain, this system connects to the Town of Castle Rock’s Plum Creek trail system, offering even more miles of Douglas County trails.